 Other self-help strategies may be thinking about different areas of your life that may be out of balance or out of control.
 Many people tend towards their work-life balance being off because of putting more energy into work in hopes they can prevent losing their job.
 Along with that, our busy lifestyles can become overwhelming with multiple responsibilities for home, children, work, school, etc., which leaves little time for recreation and re-energizing ourselves with activities we enjoy.

 If you do see areas of your life where you are overwhelmed, taking steps to simplify and say no to new responsibilities may be helpful.

 It’s also important to eat healthy, exercise regularly, and avoid caffeine, sugar, and nicotine which are stimulants that can make anxiety worse.
 Limiting alcohol can also help – although it temporarily may reduce anxiety, it doesn’t last.
 It can also lead to other problems with addiction or dependence which you definitely want to avoid.

-If you haven’t tried those ideas yet, and you find that your anxiety can be brought under control with one or two lifestyle changes, all the better.
+If you find that your anxiety can be brought under control with one or two lifestyle changes, all the better.

 If you want more help, we can work with you on the specific issues you are dealing with whether that is fears/phobias, or post traumatic stress issues.

 Additionally, if the anxiety is extremely overwhelming there is also the option of taking medication to help. if this is the case, work with your medical doctor or a psychiatrist to prescribe one of the medications to help with anxiety.

 One last thing to take note of, often anxiety and depression are both present at the same time.
 Your counselor and medical doctor or psychiatrist will need to know about both of these, even if one or the other is not very severe.